coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 Compatibility issues
 ~~~~~~~~~~~~~~~~~~~~

-Requiring the above modules creates an environment which is mostly
+Requiring the above modules creates an environment that is mostly
-compatible with the rest of Coq, up to a few discrepancies:
+compatible with the rest of Coq, up to a few discrepancies.

 + New keywords (``is``) might clash with variable, constant, tactic or